jacobkap/crimebythenumbers/docs/choropleth-maps.md

 #> 7 -075.1231399    10509   POINT (2704596 250717)
 ```

 There are now columns from the Census tracts data which says which tract the shooting happened in.
 Now we can aggregate up to the tract-level.
-We just need to aggregate by a unique variable indicating which tract it is, we will then use this to merge with the "philly_tracts" data.
+We just need to aggregate by a unique variable indicating which tract it is, we will then use this to merge with the *philly_tracts* data.
 Let's look specifically at the "GEOID10" variable since that is actually important and common in dealing with Census data.
 And let's also print out the columns "STATEFP10", "COUNTYFP10", and "TRACTCE10".

 ```r
 head(shootings_agg[, c("STATEFP10", "COUNTYFP10", "TRACTCE10", "GEOID10")])